-IoT Burger™ is a fog / edge computing technology for smart sensors and complex industrial IoT devices.
-The technology is based on the hardware and software core, ready-to-use universal functional modules library, set of standards for new IoT devices development.
+IoT Burger™ is a fog / edge computing technology for smart sensors, flow meters, telematics gateways, smart converters, and industrial IoT hardware development.
+The technology is based on the hardware and software core, ready-to-use library of universal functional modules, set of standards for new IoT hardware development.

 Distinctive features of IoT Burger™

 - Built-in signal processing analytics with maximum data processing in a device

 - The ability to create devices with edge computing with extremely low power consumption

 - In most applications programming is not required - flexible desktop configuration software